-As of December 1, 2014, ten WSU medical programs have received accreditation from the ACGME: Anesthesiology, Dermatology, Family Medicine, Orthopaedic Surgery, Otolaryngology, Physical Medicine & Rehabilitation, Transitional Year, Urology, Ophthalmic Plastic & Reconstructive Surgery, and Internal Medicine.
-There are currently 153 residents in training in the ten programs and our enrollment continues to grow.
+As of July 1, 2015, ten WSU medical programs have received accreditation from the ACGME: Anesthesiology, Brain Injury Medicine Fellowship, Dermatology, Family Medicine, Otolaryngology, Physical Medicine & Rehabilitation, Transitional Year, Urology, Ophthalmic Plastic & Reconstructive Surgery fellowship, and Internal Medicine.
+There are currently 142 residents and fellows in training in the ten programs and our enrollment continues to grow.

 Graduate Medical Education Office

 1560 E. Maple Road

 Tsveti Markova, M.D., F.A.A.F.P.

 Associate Dean for Graduate Medical Education and Designated Institutional Official

 Professor & Endowed Chair, Department of Family Medicine and Public Health Sciences

 To verify a resident that graduated prior to 2007, please contact the Detroit Medical Center GME at (313) 745-5146.
 Fax (313) 966-0880.